pace-rs/pace/crates/time/README.md

 - **cli** - Enables support for CLI features by enabling `merge` and `clap` features. *This feature is enabled by default*.

-- **sqlite** - Enables a dependency on the `rusqlite` crate and enables persistence to a SQLite database. *This feature is disabled by default as it's not yet implemented*.

 ## Examples